FreifunkBremen/yanic/docs/docs_configuration.md

 ## [[database.connection.influxdb]]
-Save collected data to InfluxDB there would be the following measurements:
+Save collected data to InfluxDB.
+There are would be the following measurements:
-- node: store node spezific data i.e. clients memory, airtime
+- node: store node specific data i.e. clients memory, airtime
 - global: store global data, i.e. count of clients and nodes
-- firmware: store count of nodes tagged with firmware
+- firmware: store the count of nodes tagged with firmware
-- model: store count of nodes tagged with hardware model
+- model: store the count of nodes tagged with hardware model

 ```toml
 enable   = false